A warm welcome!

 (04.06.2019) Expedition to Malawi

-A three-week expedition led various members of the department to Malawi.
+A three-week expedition led various members of the division to Malawi.

 Together with Dr. Florian Jabbour from the Muséum national d’histoire naturelle in Paris and Hassam Patel from the National Herbarium in Zomba, Elke Faust, Dr. Marco Schmidt and Dr. Stefan Dressler from Frankfurt were looking for lark-spurs.